hashicorp/terraform/website/source/docs/providers/ibmcloud/index.html.markdown

 The following arguments are supported in the `provider` block:

-* `ibmid` - (Optional) This is the IBM ID.
-It must be provided, but it can also be sourced from the `IBMID`  environment variable.
+* `ibmid` - (Optional) The IBM ID used to log into IBM services and applications.
+The IBM ID must be provided, but it can also be sourced from the `IBMID` environment variable.

-* `password` - (Optional) This is the password for the IBM ID.
-It must be provided, but it can also be sourced from the `IBMID_PASSWORD` environment variable.
+* `ibmid_password` - (Optional) The password for the IBM ID.
+The password must be provided, but it can also be sourced from the `IBMID_PASSWORD` environment variable.

-* `timeout` - (Optional) This is the timeout in seconds for the Bluemix API Key.
-  It can also be sourced from the `BM_TIMEOUT` or `BLUEMIX_TIMEOUT` environment variable.
-  The former variable has higher precedence.
-Default value is `60 seconds`.

 * `region` - (Optional) This is the Bluemix region.
 It can also be sourced from the `BM_REGION` or `BLUEMIX_REGION` environment variable.
 The former variable has higher precedence.
-  The default value is "ng"
+The default value is `ng`.

-* `softlayer_username` - (Optional) This is the SoftLayer user name.
-It must be provided, but it can also be sourced from the `SL_USERNAME`  or `SOFTLAYER_USERNAME` environment variable.
+* `softlayer_timeout` - (Optional) This is the timeout, expressed in seconds, for the SoftLayer API key.
+It can also be sourced from the `SL_TIMEOUT`  or `SOFTLAYER_TIMEOUT` environment variable.
 The former variable has higher precedence.
+The default value is `60 seconds`.

-* `softlayer_api_key` - (Optional) This is the SoftLayer user API Key.
-It must be provided, but it can also be sourced from the `SL_API_KEY`  or `SOFTLAYER_API_KEY` environment variable.
+* `softlayer_account_number` - (Optional) This is the SoftLayer account number.
+It can also be sourced from the `SL_ACCOUNT_NUMBER`  or `SOFTLAYER_ACCOUNT_NUMBER` environment variable.
 The former variable has higher precedence.

-* `softlayer_endpoint_url` - (Optional) This is the SoftLayer user API Key.
-It can be also be sourced from the `SL_ENDPOINT_URL`  or `SOFTLAYER_ENDPOINT_URL` environment variable.
-  The former variable has higher precedence.
-The default value is `https://api.softlayer.com/rest/v3`.

-* `softlayer_timeout` - (Optional) This is the timeout in seconds for the SoftLayer API Key.
-  It can also be sourced from the `SL_TIMEOUT`  or `SOFTLAYER_TIMEOUT` environment variable.
-  The former variable has higher precedence.
-Default value is `60 seconds`.